Alicia Catherine Mant

-Life and work
+Early life

 She was born Alicia Catherine Mant to Rev. Richard Mant and Elizabeth Roe Mant on 15 July 1788 in Southampton, Hampshire.
-Her father was the King Edward's Grammar School headmaster and he was rector of All Saints in Southampton.
-Mant was last of nine children, one of whom was Richard Mant, later a bishop in Ireland.
-She wrote a number of novels and produced at least one game before marrying a man fourteen years her junior in 1835.
-He was Rev James Russell Phillott.
-Mant died 26 February 1869 in Ballymoney, County Antrim.
-She and her husband are buried in Ballymoney, where they lived.
+Her father was the King Edward's Grammar School headmaster and rector of All Saints' Church, Southampton.
+Mant was the youngest of nine children.
+One of her brothers was Richard Mant, who became a bishop in Ireland, and was also a poet.